 LESS GOOD FOR Large families or anyone looking for a roomy kitchen

-Single beds, central washroom
+The single beds, central washroom layout

 This is probably the second most popular fixed-bed layout, with only the island bed surpassing it.